 Feel for me… I will never have these hours in my life again and it is all due to HS2!

-Incidentally there is still a, yet to be created, “carriage 5” (Chinese is actually carriage 6) should anyone out there want to customise it.
-You can download a template here.
+Incidentally there is still a, yet to be created, “carriage 5” (Chinese is actually carriage 6) should anyone out there want to create one.